-Although to become a top tennis athlete you need to be fully abled and without chronic injury.
+Although to become a top tennis athlete you need to be fully-abled and without chronic injury.
 But to put it simply without a fully functioning shoulder joint, you will always be limiting your ability to perform how you should.
-Without good shoulder mobility, stability and strength it can be futile walking on court.
-If you are prone to injury and pain symptoms that are shoulder related, you soon realise how important the shoulder girdle is and how much it is relied on during play.
+Without good shoulder mobility, stability, and strength it can be futile walking on the court.
+If you are prone to injury and pain symptoms that are shoulder related, you soon realize how important the shoulder girdle is and how much it is relied on during play.
 It is the one main joint in the body that professionals aim to avoid injuring over everything else.

 Supraspinatus – Holds your humerus in place and provides stability for the arm (overhead, ball contact) It also helps lift your arm.